paspro/bump/README.md

 # Bump
-Analytical solutions for the shallow water equations over a bump
+Analytical solutions for the shallow water equations over a bump.